 Feature a Dramatic Floor Lamp

 Delicate beauty makes a big impact in the form of the IC Light floor lamp by Michael Anastassiades.
-The streamlined and poetic form can be emphasized as the centerpiece of a room’s design, or seamlessly incorporated into an elegant interior.
-Bringing high style to functional elements helps a space to feel more established, and less temporary.
+The streamlined and poetic form can the centerpiece of a room’s design, or seamlessly incorporated into an elegant interior.
+Adding high style to functional elements makes a space feel more established, and less temporary.

 Use Lighting that Doubles as Art

 Sculptural tabletop lighting designs become objets d’art that enhance interiors whether turned off or on.
 The balanced Copycat modern table lamp by Michael Anastassiades draws the eye and provides a warm, diffused light that’s perfect for complementing decorative objects, books, or standing on its own.
 It’s this attention to detail that can make rented spaces feel unique.

 Place table lamps throughout the space, rather than just on end tables or night stands, to create interest and maximize use of space.
 Playful designs like Gatto table lamp by legendary designer Achille Castiglioni, featured on the low window sill below, invite interaction with a room’s unique architecture and can shed light in overlooked corners.

 Surprise with Plug-In Pendants

 You don’t need a drill to have great overhead lighting.
 Modern plug-in designs like the Aim pendant lights by Ronan and Erwan Bouroullec pull double duty as functional lighting that also offers more visual interest and draws the eye away from pre-installed fixtures you dislike.

 Industrial-inspired corded designs like Konstantin Grcic’s May Day lamp, below, create structure and make a bold statement against the wall, ideal if you don’t want to commit to painting.
 Because it’s rare in rented spaces, personalizing overhead lighting is one of the most significant ways to make a renter feel like a homeowner.